TrueBlocks/trueblocks-core/src/tools/getLogs/README.md

 - `trans_list` is one or more space-separated identifiers which may be either a transaction hash, a blockNumber.transactionID pair, or a blockHash.transactionID pair, or any combination.
-- This tool checks for valid input sytax, but does not check that the transaction requested exists.
+- This tool checks for valid input syntax, but does not check that the transaction requested exists.
 - This tool retrieves information from the local node or the ${FALLBACK} node, if configured (see documentation).
 - If the queried node does not store historical state, the results may be undefined.